IgKniteDev/IgKnite/README.md

 ## 🛠 Features

 - Written with <3 in **pure Python.**
-- Slash-first command handler and user interface.
+- Application-first command handler with slash, user and message commands.
 - Asynchronous code on top of the [disnake](https://github.com/DisnakeDev/disnake) API wrapper.
 - A playground all by itself for creative commands.
 - Fully open-source (including assets).